JoaoPedroAbubakir/AiborosBot-old/README.md

 To run this bot, simply set an Environment Variable called API_KEY and set the value to your bot API Key.

+The Bot is not set on webhook, instead it pulls updates every 10 seconds.
+You can change this on the UpdatePollingScheduler class.

 If you are working behind a proxy with/without authentication You need to set these to you JVM args